An index finger sprain can be serious and disabling, but usually that need not be so.

 Whilst the classical chiropractic of DD Palmer has only to do with the spine, most modern chiropractors are qualified to treat any joints in the body, those in the ear excepted; and that would include an index finger sprain.

-Occasionally the swelling associated with an index finger sprain may irritate the nerve causing tingling in the fingers; carpal tunnel syndrome needs to be excluded.
+Occasionally the swelling associated with an index finger sprain may irritate the nerve causing tingling in the fingers; carpal tunnel and the pronator teres syndrome that effect the median nerve need to be excluded; they affect fingers from the thumb to the ring finger.